lrcarvalho/cash-machine/README.md

 # API Cash Machine

-Simple project using Silex to implement the classic Cass Machine providing it as a RESTFul endopoints.
+Simple project using Silex to implement the classic programming exercise "Cash Machine", providing it as a RESTFul endopoints.

 ##Installing